National Legal Hotline

 Ongoing obligations of security license holder

-Pursuant to the Private Security Act 2004, each and every holder of a security license is required to comply with ongoing reporting obligations, as well as upholding a certain standard of behavior.
+Pursuant to the Private Security Act 2004, each and every holder of a security license is required to comply with ongoing reporting obligations, as well as upholding a certain standard of behaviour.

 Under the Act, there are several very serious criminal offences in relation to the use (or non-use) of a private security license.
 These offences carry significant penalties (up to and including imprisonment) for both the individual operator and the employer who employs them, as well as substantial periods of exclusion from obtaining a valid license in the future.